kubernauts/tk8/docs/en/provisioner/openstack/openshift-openstack.md

 mercy-ops-etcd-1
 ```

-Make sure that your `host.ini` file is aligned with the above example, the only thing that will different will be actual hostnames for the nodes which will be according to what you have configured in the `clusters.tfvars` file.
+Make sure that your `host.ini` file is aligned with the above example.
+The only difference is actual hostnames for the nodes will be according to what you have configured in the `clusters.tfvars` file.

 If the node labels are not properly configured then you might end with a broken installation.